rsinger86/drf-flex-fields/README.md

 FlexFields (DRF-FF) for [Django REST Framework](https://django-rest-framework.org) is a package designed to provide a common baseline of functionality for dynamically setting fields and nested models within DRF serializers.
 You can dynamically remove unneeded fields, including nested fields, via URL parameters (?fields=name,address.zip) or when configuring serializers.
 Additionally, you can dynamically expand fields from simple values to complex nested models, or treat fields as "deferred", and expand them on an as-needed basis.

+This package is designed for simplicity and provides two classes - a viewset class and a serializer class - with minimal magic and entanglement with DRF's foundational classes.
+If you are familar with Django REST Framework, it shouldn't take you long to read over the code and see how it works.

-There are similar packages, such as [Dynamic REST](https://github.com/AltSchool/dynamic-rest), which does what this package does and more, but you may not need all those bells and whistles.
+There are similar packages, such as the powerful [Dynamic REST](https://github.com/AltSchool/dynamic-rest), which does what this package does and more, but you may not need all those bells and whistles.
 There is also the more basic [Dynamic Fields Mixin](https://github.com/dbrgn/drf-dynamic-fields), but it lacks functionality for field expansion and dot-notation field customiziation.

-This package provides two classes - a viewset class and a serializer class - with minimal magic and entanglement with DRF's foundational classes.

 # Setup